Fred-Michael/TodoApp/README.md

 | `PATCH` | `/api/todos/{id}/complete` | Mark as completed                     |
 | `PATCH` | `/api/todos/{id}/incomplete` | Mark as incomplete                  |
 | `DELETE` | `/api/todos/{id}`         | Delete a to-do                        |

+### Thoughts and Improvements
+For this project, I am using a DDD approach with Clean Architecture folder structure to make it easier to maintain the code base and for readability.

+What I couldn't implement due to time constraints, but would do if I had more time, would be:
+- to make use of DTOs and mappers, and to add JSON standardized responses rather than the plain HTTP code responses
+- to write unit tests
+- to add logging into the application in critical places like CRUD operations in the service layers for easy debugging.